gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The {{DTLS-chunk-restart}} shows how the control chunks being used for SCTP Association Restart are transported within DTLS in SCTP.

-The transport of INIT, INIT-ACK COOCKIE-ECHO, COOCKIE-ACK by means of DTLS chunk ensures that the peer requesting the restart has been previously validated and the SCTP statemachine after having reached ESTABLISHED state moves automatically to PROTECTED state.
+The transport of COOCKIE-ECHO, COOCKIE-ACK by means of DTLS chunk ensures that the peer requesting the restart has been previously validated and the SCTP state machine after having reached ESTABLISHED state moves automatically to PROTECTED state.

-A restarted SCTP Association SHALL continue to use the Restart DTLS Key Context, for User Traffic until a new traffic DTLS Key Context will be available.
-The implementors SHOULD initiate a new DTLS keying as soon as possible, and derive the traffic and restart keys so that the time when no Restart DTLS Key Context is available is kept to a minimum.
-Note that another restart attempt prior to having created new restart DTLS Key context for the new SCTP association will result in the endpoints being unable to restart the SCTP assocation.
+A restarted SCTP Association SHALL continue to use the Restart DTLS Key Context, for User Traffic until a new primary DTLS Key Context will be available.
+The implementors SHOULD initiate a new DTLS keying as soon as possible, and derive the primary and restart keys so that the time when no Restart DTLS Key Context is available is kept to a minimum.
+Note that another restart attempt prior to having created new restart DTLS Key context for the new SCTP association will result in the endpoints being unable to restart the SCTP association.

-After restart the next traffic key SHALL use epoch=3, i.e. the epoch value is reseted.
-Note that if the restart epoch used also was 3 when not using any DTLS connection ID, then the installation of the new restart key context needs to be done with some care to avoid dropping valid packets.
-After having derived new traffic keys the endpoint installs the Traffic DTLS Key Context first, and start using it.
-The new restart DTLS Key Context is only installed after any old in-flight restart packets have had a chance to be received.
+After restart the next primary DTLS key context SHALL use epoch=3, i.e. the epoch value is reset.
+Note that if the restart epoch used also was 3 when not using any DTLS connection ID, then the installation of the new restart DTLS key context needs to be done with some care to avoid dropping valid packets.
+After having derived new primary DTLS Key Context the endpoint installs the primary DTLS Key Context first, and start using it.
+The new restart DTLS Key Context is only installed after any old in-flight restart packets will have been received.

+### Compatibility with Legacy SCTP Restart {#sctp-rest-comp}

+An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks SHOULD NOT attempt to restart the Association.
+The effect will be that the restart initiator will receive INIT-ACK back but then COOCKE-ECHO will be dropped until the peer nodes times out the SCTP Association from lack of any response from the restarting node.

+An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks, when receiving an COOCKIE-ECHO chunk protected by DTLS chunk as described in {{protected-restart}}, thus having the R bit (Restart Indicator) set in the DTLS Chunk (see
+{{sctp-DTLS-chunk-newchunk-crypt-struct}}), will silently discard it.

+Since an SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks cannot use SCTP Restart legacy procedure, in case of need to restart the Association it SHOULD keep on retrying initiating a new Association until the remote SCTP Endpoint have closed the existing Association (i.e. due to timeout) and will accept a new one.
+As alternative, depending on the Use Case and the Upper Layer protocol, it MAY use a different SCTP Source port number so that the peer SCTP Endpoint will accept the initiation of the new Association while still supervising the old one.

 # New Parameter Type {#new-parameter-type}